You just launched your website, now what?

 Most organisations see their websites as a capital expense.
 This means that once every few years, the website is completely redesigned and rebuilt.
 At the end of that often time intensive, costly process, the new website launches and it is a thing of beauty, it’s perfect.

-Well, perfect as it can be, in that your newly accessible website will have code without errors, it will load under 2 seconds, the images will be optimal and the content so up-to-date you’re in front of yourself.
+Well, perfect as it can be, in that your newly accessible website will have code without errors, it will load under 2 seconds, the images will be optimal and the content so up-to-date your support channels are not spending every minute responding to customers queries.

 Then, over the next few months and years, the site starts to deteriorate, meaning that: